 Only grab what you really love (the things that easily went into the ‘keep’ pile.)
 Anything you’re unsure about, leave out.

 Then you’re done!
 Yay – donate the rest of your clothes (or store them for a while if you’re not ready to let go.)
 Just kidding!
-(Although if that works for you, you are winning at minimalism!😉)
+(Although if that works for you, great!!)

-- What is your ‘go to’ silhouette?
-I believe everyone has a ‘go to’ silhouette that they feel best in.
-(Your silhouette is the overall ‘shape’ of your clothes.)
+- What is your ‘go-to‘ silhouette?
+I believe everyone has a ‘go-to’ silhouette that they feel best in.
+(Your silhouette is the overall shape of your outfit.)
 I like a slim silhouette so I wear skinny jeans and avoid full skirts.
-Other common silhouettes are slim on top, full on the bottom (wide leg pants, maxi skirts) or hourglass (volume on top and bottom but cinched at the waist.)
+Other common silhouettes are slim on top, full on the bottom (wide-leg pants, maxi skirts) or hourglass (volume on top and bottom but cinched at the waist).

 - What colours are you wearing?
 And while you’re at it, what fabrics as well.